Onurcn93/Music_Stream_App/README.md

 Ceng213 - Data Structures
 Programming Assignment 1
-A Simple Music Streaming Service Implementation via Linked Listsw
+A Simple Music Streaming Service Implementation via Linked Lists

 The music streaming service in this assignment is implemented as the class MusicStream.
 MusicStream class has four LinkedList objects in its private data field (namely profiles, artists, albums and songs) with the types Profile,